IUS-CS/Website-creator/doc/architecture.md

 Home Page
 -This page will contain Restaurant name
--Restuarant Location and contact Info
--Buttons to access other pages like menu, cart/order, and contact info -Images of Food
+-Restuarant location and contact info at bottom -Buttons to access other pages like menu, cart/order, and contact info -Images of Food w/ descriptions

 Menu Page
--Once clicking Menu button the user will be redirected to the menu page -Contain all the items with descriptions that are avaialable for purchase -A few pictures with descriptions
+-Once clicking menu button the user will be redirected to the menu page -Contain all the items with descriptions that are avaialable for purchase -A few pictures with descriptions
 -Prices per item
--Option to add to cart
+-Option to add to cart with a checkbox

 Cart/Order Page
 -Page will display items and prices put in cart